 A Real Problem That Won’t Go Away

 While all of this may sound a bit far-fetched, cyber-hijacking is a real problem.
-A few years ago two white-hat hackers, Chris Valasek and Charlie Miller, were able to remotely commandeer a Jeep on a busy interstate highway and drive it off the road by accessing the vehicle’s driving systems from the Harmon infotainment system (see the video).
+A few short years ago (in 2015) two white-hat hackers, Chris Valasek and Charlie Miller, were able to remotely commandeer a Jeep on a busy interstate highway and drive it off the road by accessing the vehicle’s driving systems from the Harman infotainment system (see the video).

 What is less known about the Jeep cyber-hijacking is that in addition to targeting the Jeep Cherokee, Valasek and Miller also found 2,695 vehicles with a similar security flaw connected to the same mobile network segment.
 Since they had automated their attack with their laptop computer, they could have very easily—and very quickly—hacked all 2000+ vehicles.

 But it’s not just infotainment or telematics systems that can let hackers into a connected fleet of vehicles.
 Any system with Wi-Fi, Bluetooth, GPS or Internet connectivity—including federally-mandated Electronic logging devices (ELDs) for trucking and transportation fleets—is an open door for cybercrime.

 According to the LA-based Consumer Watchdog group, more than two-thirds of the cars on US roads will have Internet connections to their safety-critical systems by 2022, representing a very serious security and safety risk.
 They note that while automakers have many economic motivations to connect vehicles to the Internet (such as over-the-air software updates), the underlying E/E architecture must be designed and engineered to limit the electronic connection between Internet-connected non-safety-critical systems and safety-critical systems.